JurianB/Unity-Multiplayer/README-Photon.md

 Drag your Launch Manager GameObject into the field and make sure as an argument that the Launcher Script gets called to the Connect() method.

-NOWW, when playing the game.
-Enter a name and press join!
+NOWW, when playing the game, press join!
 A new scene is loaded and you can move around!

-The thing is, the controls aren't made for Networking yet.
+The thing is, the controls aren't made for Networking yet...
 So let's fix this!

 ## Step 12:
+Photon uses a PhotonView to identify an object across the network (viewID) and configures how the controlling client updates remote instances.

-Photon uses a PhotonView to 'claim' something that belongs to a user.
-So we first add a PhotonView component to the player prefab.
+So we first add a PhotonView component to the player prefab to make sure it will be configured for networking.

 We're now going to edit the _PlayerTankController.cs_ to a new version, so it supports networking.